oomeow/intellij-jenv-plugin/README.md

 ## This is a Jenv Plugin
 This is IntelliJ plugin for Jenv (Website: https://www.jenv.be).

+- Auto switch IDEA JDK.
-- Add All Jenv jdks option, rename IDEA SDK when its name is same with Jenv jdk.
+- Add All Jenv JDK option, rename IDEA SDK when some names are same with Jenv JDK.
-- Listening the change of project Jenv version file (`.java-version`) and change the project jdk.
+- Listening the change of project Jenv version file (`.java-version`) and change this project JDK.
-- Change project jdk by status bar.
-When Jenv version file does not exist in this project, show message dialog to create Jenv version file in this project.
+- Change project JDK by status bar, when Jenv version file does not exist in this project, show message dialog to create Jenv version file in this project.

 <!-- Plugin description end -->